 Oni Fest

-Oni Fest (鬼フェス) on Yoshinoyama is a unique twist on Japan’s Setsubun tradition.
-While most places shout “oni wa soto” (demons out), Yoshinoyama welcomes good demons with open arms.
-This custom comes from an old legend where En no Gyoja, the founder of Shugendo, transformed two evil demons, Zenki and Goki, into helpers.
-Every year on February 2, the mountain comes alive with demon dances, taiko performances, bean-throwing ceremonies, and fire rituals at Kinpusen-ji Temple.
-Visitors can shake hands with demons and feel the spiritual energy of this sacred mountain.
+Oni Fest (鬼フェス) on Yoshinoyama offers a distinctive spin on Japan’s Setsubun tradition.
+Unlike the typical 'oni wa soto' (demons out) chant heard across the country, this festival embraces good demons, drawing inspiration from the ancient tale of En no Gyoja, the founder of Shugendo, who transformed the wicked demons Zenki and Goki into allies.
+Each year on February 2, the sacred mountain of Yoshinoyama comes alive with vibrant celebrations, including lively demon dances, powerful taiko performances, exhilarating bean-throwing ceremonies, and mesmerizing fire rituals at the revered Kinpusen-ji Temple.
+Visitors have the rare opportunity to shake hands with the demons and experience the spiritual energy of this sacred site, making it a truly immersive cultural event.

 When

-• The Oni Fest on Yoshinoyama is held from late January to early February, with the main events taking place on February 1 and February 2.
+Oni Fest on Yoshinoyama is held from late January to early February, with the main events occurring on February 1 and 2.

 Getting there